mykaelnguyen/kube-jenkins-imager/README.md

 # Automated Image Builder with Jenkins, Packer, and Kubernetes
 In this tutorial you will deploy a fully-functional implementation of the automated image building pipeline described in the [Automated Image Builds with Jenkins, Packer, and Kubernetes solution paper](https://cloud.google.com/solutions/automated-build-images-with-jenkins-kubernetes).

 You will use [Google Container Engine](https://cloud.google.com/container-engine/) and [Kubernetes](http://kubernetes.io) to deploy the environment.
-It will resemble this digram when you're done
+It will resemble this diagram when you're done

 ![](img/overview.png)